 There’s something irrevocably special about Nice.
-Maybe it’s the clear sea breezy and the soft daylight.
+Maybe it’s the clear sea breeze and the soft daylight.
 Or maybe it’s the luminous year-round weather, which brings mild winters and pleasantly warm summers.
-It could also be the glittering beaches and lush green gardens where true Mediterranean magic is to be found.
+It could also be the glittering beaches and lush green gardens where true Mediterranean magic is found.

-A precious gem spiked in the French Riviera, Nice invites travelers and locals to dive headlong into a sea of possibilities — from exploring picturesque art museums to lounging on glamorous beaches and exploring century-old constructions.
+A precious gem spiked in the French Riviera, in Southern France, Nice invites travelers and locals to dive headlong into a sea of possibilities — from exploring picturesque art museums to lounging on glamorous beaches and exploring century-old constructions.

 Have a look!

-The 13 Best Things To Do in Nice, France
+The 14 Best Things To Do In Nice, France

 Explore the Vieille Ville (Old Town) on Foot

-Must-visit sites in the old town include Place Masséna, the central and most important square of Nice with its large fountain decorated with statues, the richly adorned Cathedral of St. Reparata (Cathédrale Sainte-Réparate), and Musée du Palais Lascaris, home to over 500 music instruments.
+Must-visit sites places in the Nice city center include Place Masséna, the central and most important square of Nice with its large fountain decorated with statues.

-All of the attractions are located within walking distance from each other, making it easy to navigate around the Old Town.
+All of the attractions are located within walking distance of each other, making it easy to navigate around the Old Town.